Examples of Rationalizing Substitution in Calculus: A Beginner-Friendly Guide

 Conclusion

-Rationalizing substitution is a method to transform integrals involving radicals into integrals of rational functions.
+Rationalizing substitution is a method for transforming integrals involving radicals into integrals of rational functions.
+This guide covered step-by-step examples of rationalizing substitution in calculus to help you solve these types of integrals.

 Frequently Asked Questions